 Silver Springs State Park, Florida

-If you’re looking for a tropical oasis of turquoise water, leaping mullet fish, and grazing manatees, you’re in luck.
+If you’re looking for the best places to visit on the sunshine coast, you’re in luck.
 Florida is filled with hidden gems like Silver Springs State Park.
 Tucked into the Ocala National Forest, this blue lagoon is naturally heated by underwater thermal vents.
 At only $6 a person for admission, you would think this haven would be overrun with tourists, but fortunately for you, it remains a secret to most travellers.

 You should plan to spend one whole day in the springs and be sure to bring a snorkel.
 Manatees frequent Silver Spring State Park lagoon during the winter months to keep warm, and it’s not uncommon to have the opportunity to swim with them.
 Even without the manatees, the clear blue water and a plethora of fish make for some good snorkelling and free diving.
 If you have a kayak or wish to rent one you can also leave the lagoon and explore the maze of mangroves that cut through Floridas’ centre.